luminus-framework/luminus/resources/md/repl.md

 ```

 When you run your application using `lein run` it will create a network REPL on the port `7000` and you will be
 able to connect your editor to it on `localhost:7000`.
-Note that the when the `NREPL_PORT` environment variable is
+Note that when the `NREPL_PORT` environment variable is
 set then nREPL will also be available in production and can be used to inspect the application the same way you would in development.

 Please see the [deployment section](/docs/deployment.html#enabling_nrepl) for the instructions on enabling the nREPL for production.